bletvaska/docker-images/toolbox/readme.md

 # Toolbox

-Set of Linux tools for (not only) container testing.
+Set of Linux tools for (not only container) testing.

-Tools:
+## List of Installed Tools

 * `bash`
 * `bats`